iceyokuna/GVG-AI-2018/README.md

 # ADDITIONAL DESCRIPTION

-  Cloned and edited from https://github.com/EssexUniversityMCTS/gvgai Visit http://www.gvgai.net/ for more information.
+  Cloned and edited from https://github.com/EssexUniversityMCTS/gvgai <br>
+  Visit http://www.gvgai.net/ for more information. <br>

 #
 **PROGRAM VERSION: 0.0.1 (Alpha)<br>**

-THIS DOCUMENT IS EDITED AS-OF 08 MAY 2018<br>
+THIS DOCUMENT IS EDITED AS-OF 09 MAY 2018<br>